 You can watch the video, which I encourage.

-Matt sort of says what I just wrote, but he takes it a step further and says that first off, having duplicate meta description tags are no-nos, and you should totally have Google Webmaster Tools set up to tell you if your pages have any.
+Matt sort of says what I just wrote about meta description best practices, but he takes it a step further and says that first off, having duplicate meta description tags are no-nos, and you should totally have Google Webmaster Tools set up to tell you if your pages have any.
 All good; I totally agree.

-Then he says just make up description tags for the most important pages on your site, such as your home page and probably your biggest money-making pages that feature your products and services.
-Matt then says it’s OK to have blank meta descriptions, but again emphasized – NO DUPLICATE META DESCRIPTION TAGS, UMKAAAAAY?
+Then he says just make up description tags for the most important pages on your site, such as your home screen and probably your biggest money-making pages that feature your products and services.
+Matt then says it’s OK to have blank meta descriptions, but again emphasized–NO DUPLICATE META DESCRIPTION TAGS, UMKAAAAAY?

 If there’s no meta description tag, or if Google isn’t real happy with it, the search engine will develop a rich snippet from some of the page content.
 OK, that’s cool too, but I’ve always been of the mind that a compelling meta description with a great title helps your CTR, which is true.

-So, if you decide to skip the whole meta tag description effort, but you aren’t real certain that the page content will compel the searcher, what do you do?
+So, if you decide to skip the whole meta name description effort, but you aren’t real certain that the page content will compel the searcher, what do you do?
 I see two things:

 Re-do the content on the page so it’s totally butt-kicking for your reader and for Google to create a rich snippet.